 If you want to see your data on other platforms, there are connections to Training Peaks and Strava.
 For the latter, you can create a custom graphic to display in your Strava feed.

-Widgets in iOS are made good use of by Whoop.
+Widgets in both iOS and Android (May 2023) are made good use of by Whoop.

 In this image, you can see how widgets give you key, glanceable snippets of information without the need to open the app.

 Is Whoop 4.0 Accurate?
 Test Results and Detailed Review